LeopoldSallan/LeopoldSallan/README.md

 # Hi, I'm leo, a software engineering student

-I am passionate about technology and its applications in the world.
-I'm always learning new things and trying to improve myself.

 - 📍 Based in France.
 - 🚂 Epitech student, 2024-2025 international exchange program in India to study Front End Engineering and Blockchain.
 - 🌱 Learning AdonisJS framework & Typescript environment to the side.